deyles-zz/brainjvm/README.md

 ## What is brainjvm?

-BrainJVM is a simple [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) parser and compiler that generates java source code, as well as JVM byte code.
-The byte code assembler uses the Java 6 [JavaCompiler](http://docs.oracle.com/javase/6/docs/api/javax/tools/JavaCompiler.html) libraries as part of a two stage compilation pipeline (Brainfuck -> Java -> JVM byte code).
+BrainJVM is a simple [Brainf\*ck](http://en.wikipedia.org/wiki/Brainfuck) parser and compiler that generates java source code, as well as JVM byte code.
+The byte code assembler uses the Java 6 [JavaCompiler](http://docs.oracle.com/javase/6/docs/api/javax/tools/JavaCompiler.html) libraries as part of a two stage compilation pipeline (Brainf\*ck -> Java -> JVM byte code).

 ## How do I use it?

 The package includes output writer classes allowing you to write the resulting compiled code to a file on disk, memory as a byte array, a StringBuffer instance or to STDOUT.

-Below is an example compiling Brainfuck to Java source and writing it to the console:
+Below is an example compiling Brainf\*ck to Java source and writing it to the console:

 ```java
 package com.mypackage;